Flow-Imaging-Lab-at-Mudd/.github/profile/README.md

 **External Contributions:**

-We welcome pull requests on any of our public repositories and are enthusiastic about collaboration.
+We welcome pull requests or adding issues to any of our public repositories and are enthusiastic about collaboration.